zenifold/max_page/_case-studies/esi/implementing-digital-transformation.md

 ## Outlining the challenge

-ESI Leadership wanted to find out a way to transform their existing degree and certification programs into digital courses any student could take domestically or abroad.
-This would integrate online learning into their list of accredited programs each college offered.
+ESI Leadership wanted to identify the best way to move forward with the digital transformation of their existing degree programs into interactive online courses any student could take domestically or abroad.
+Online degree programs would allow their family of colleges to grow their student audience outside their traditional geographic footprint.
+I was put to the task of outlining the technical requirements needed to build out a Learning Management System in house.
+With this came the task of identifying updates that would be required in our existing network infrastructure to support a cloud based system architecture.

 ## The build process